hanjingo/doc/interview.md

 For more info, see: [UDP Protocol](NET/udp.md), [Socket Programming#UDP Socket Programming](NET/socket.md)

+### DNS

+#### What is the DNS?

+DNS (Domain Name System) translates human-readable domain names into machine-readable IP addresses.
+It's a distributed, hierarchical database that acts as the internet's phonebook, allowing users to access websites without memorizing numeric IP addresses.

+For more info, see: [Domain Name System (DNS)](NET/dns.md)

+#### What happens when you type a URL into a browser?

+First, the browser checks its DNS cache.
+If not found, it asks the OS resolver, which checks `/etc/hosts` and its own cache.
+Then the request goes to the configured DNS resolver.
+That resolver performs iterative queries starting at the root servers, then the TLD servers, then the authoritative nameservers for the domain, and finally returns the IP address.
+The browser then opens a TCP connection to that IP.

+For more info, see: [Domain Name System (DNS)#Workflow](NET/dns.md)

+#### What's the difference between A and CNAME records?

+An A record maps a domain directly to an IPv4 address.
+A CNAME maps a domain to another domain name (an alias).
+CNAME can't be used for the root domain (apex) of a zone.

+For more info, see: [Domain Name System (DNS)#DNS Record Types](NET/dns.md)

+#### Why is DNS distributed instead of centrialized?

+Centralized DNS would be a single point of failure, couldn't handle billions of queries per second, and one organization would control the entire internet's naming system.
+Distribution provides redundancy, load balancing, and allows organizations to manage their own domains.

+For more info, see: [Domain Name System (DNS)](NET/dns.md)

+#### What's DNS propagation?

+DNS doesn't actually 'propagate'--it's not a push system.
+When you change DNS records, caches expire based on their TTL values.
+'Propagation' refers to the time it takes for all caches around the world to expire and fetch the new record.
+Maximum propagation time is the old TTL value, typically 24-48 hours.

+For more info, see: [Domain Name System (DNS)](NET/dns.md)

+#### What happens when a DNS server goes down?

+Cached records continue to work until they expire.
+If the authoritative server for a domain goes down, existing caches still serve the domain for the remaining TTL period.
+Once caches expire, the domain becomes unreachable.
+This is why we use multiple authoritative nameserver for reduendancy.

+For more info, see: [Domain Name System (DNS)](NET/dns.md)

+#### What's split-horizon DNS?

+Different DNS answers based on the requester's location.
+Internal users get private IP addresses for internal servers, external users get public IPs.
+This allows using the same domain name internally and externally with different resolutions.

+For more info, see: [Domain Name System (DNS)](NET/dns.md)

+### SMTP

+#### What is the SMTP protocol?

 ### IO

 #### How to use `poll()` instead of `select()` for handling multiple connections, and what advantages it offers.